sps014/Localizer/Readme.md

 ![Screenshot 2023-11-14 232616](https://github.com/sps014/Localizer/assets/45932883/034c4992-9151-4946-b168-7638a353d509)

-It is a tool to Load thousand of Resx files in few seconds for adding editng Resx entries.
+It is a Localization tool to Load thousand of Resx files in few seconds for adding, editng Resx entries.
+This tool is inspired by the [ResxManager](https://github.com/dotnet/ResXResourceManager).

 ### Key features
 * Fast startup time (load time is minimal)